Hawaiʻi Volcanoes National Park Shares Tips For Busy Holiday Season

 STORY SUMMARY

-HAWAIʻI VOLCANOES NATIONAL PARK - The eruption at the summit remains paused, with the next episode expected sometime next week.
+HAWAIʻI VOLCANOES NATIONAL PARK - In just a few days, the ongoing eruption at the summit of Kīlauea volcano will reach one year in length.